Table of Contents

 - Further decrease in urine output due to poor cerebral and renal perfusion, respectively

-- Class IV hemorrhage → patient appears lethargic, tachypneic and has markedly decreased urine output.
-Circulatory failure & death are imminent ⇒ without therapeutic intervention
+- Class 4 hemorrhage → patient appears lethargic, tachypneic, and has markedly decreased urine output.
+Circulatory failure and death are imminent ⇒ without therapeutic intervention.

 Degrees and etiology of hemorrhagic shock

-Hemorrhagic shock of 1st and 2nd degree is also referred to as compensated shock.
-From 3rd degree upwards, the shock is decompensated.
-As soon as the blood loss exceeds 50 % the condition becomes life-threatening.
+Hemorrhagic shock of first and second degrees are also referred to as compensated shock.
+From third degree upward, the shock is decompensated.
+As soon as the blood loss exceeds 50% the condition becomes life threatening.
 The patient is usually unconscious and the risk of circulatory collapse is likely.

 Further causes of hemorrhagic shock

-Hypovolemic shocks can also be a result of loss of electrolytes, which can occur in cases of severe diarrhea.
-Possible reasons are also severe burns as well as serious hyperthermia and insufficient intake of fluids, which, particularly among elderly people, is not uncommon.
+Hypovolemic shock can also be a result of a loss of electrolytes, which can occur in cases of severe diarrhea.
+Possible reasons are severe burns as well as serious hyperthermia and insufficient intake of fluids, which, particularly among elderly people, is not uncommon.

 Therapy of hemorrhagic shock

-The fluid balance has to be restored as soon as possible, even if the patient is in a 1st or 2nd degree shock condition.
+The fluid balance must be restored as soon as possible, even if the patient is in a first- or second-degree shock condition.
 Otherwise, severe complications can occur, even if the patient’s life has been saved.
-The bleeding has to be stopped as soon as possible.
+The bleeding must be stopped as soon as possible.